-The reserve remained quiet on my second pass through, but nearing the canal once more, a Cetti's Warbler burst into song deep within the trees at the base of the canal, I now have just lesser whitethroat to see and we will have seen all the warblers recorded on teh patch nce more, something I thought I wouldn't achieve this year.
+The reserve remained quiet on my second pass through.
+But nearing the canal once more, a Cetti’s Warbler burst into song deep within the trees at the base of the canal.
+I now have just lesser whitethroat to see and we will have seen all the warblers recorded on the patch.
+Something I thought I wouldn’t achieve this year.

 |More Little Grebe|